f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

 Tenants & Connectors
 ^^^^^^^^^^^^^^^^^^^^

-iWorkflow implements a Tenant/Provider interface to enable abstracted deployment of L4-7 into various environment.
-In conjunction iWorkflow Connectors serve as the L1-3 Network and Device Onboarding automation component in the automation toolchain.
+iWorkflow implements a Tenant/Provider interface to enable abstracted deployments of L4-7 into various environments.
+In conjunction, iWorkflow Connectors serve as the L1-3 Network and Device Onboarding automation component in the automation toolchain.
 In this lab we will create a ‘BIG-IP Connector’ for the BIG-IP devices in the lab environment.
 This connector will then allow you to drive a